kkibria/slideshow-dist/public/md/chindex.md

 ```
 # The Source file

-**The previous slide was made by simply typing the following content in a regulat text file,**
+**The previous slide was made by simply typing the following content in a regular text file,**

 ```
 # SlideShow